ScottMansfield/blog/content/post/function-calls-word-alignment-and-interrupts-on-a-ti-dsp.md

 The solution that I decided to use was to pass everything through a 32 bit register on its way to the stack.
 I would place a 16 bit dummy value side by side with a 16 bit value to be pushed on the stack and use one push instruction.
-The DSP may need to actually make two trips to memory, but at least it is guaranteed to not b interrupted between writing both words.
+The DSP may need to actually make two trips to memory, but at least it is guaranteed to not be interrupted between writing both words.
 This solution would graphically look the same as the solution above.
 After fixing this, the program proceeded to run just fine, even with interrupts.